 If those fourteen cyclones fail to separate any allergens, then a filter beyond the motor will capture those stubborn allergens.

 The system for emptying the dust canister on the V10 has a self-explanatory title - “Point and Shoot”.

-In order to ensure that you don’t have to contend with dust re-entering your home, the canister can be pointed deep inside your dust bin.
+To ensure that you don’t have to contend with dust re-entering, the canister can be pointed deep inside your dust bin.

 Unlike other Dyson models, however, you need to detach the stick and other tools of your V10 before you can empty the canister - which can be a little annoying.

 Our team of testers took one look at the price of the V10 and had to smirk.

 But once they were done testing for our Dyson V10 review, they were in awe.

 Here we have a cordless stick vacuum with suction that rivals heavy upright vacuums.

 The Dyson V10 can clean on all floor types and has an excellent filtration system.

 Our verdict is that if you can afford it, absolutely go for it.